-Shark Week is the simplest, most fundamentally sound concept introduced to broadcast television in the last twenty years — if not ever.
-The idea is this: Show people sharks.
+Another Shark Week is upon us.
+Yes, it’s that time of year where the most fundamentally sound concept takes over broadcast television.
+The idea is this: Show people sharks for a week.
 That’s it.
 The documentaries (scientifically accurate or no) don’t need to work on a second level because Lamniformes blow the human mind.
-Want to sell something?
-Put a bird on it.
-Want to make people stare at something in slack-jawed wonder?
-Put a shark on it.
 And it has always been thus.
 Just ask America’s first great painter (sorry Trumbull), John Singleton Copley.

 The story, which seems just true enough to justify inclusion in the Shark Attack Database, went like this: In his days as a sailor, Watson had been swimming in Havana harbor when he was attacked by a massive shark that grabbed him by his shin.
 The shark circled back for the kill, but fellow members of Watson’s crew got there in time and speared the beast, saving the would-be merchant from death by gnashing jaws.